 Website and/or Calendar Links

-The Center for Children’s Books (CCB) at the Graduate School of Library and Information Science (GSLIS) is a crossroads for critical inquiry, professional training, and educational outreach related to youth-focused resources, literature and librarianship.
+The Center for Children’s Books (CCB) at the School of Information Sciences is a crossroads for critical inquiry, professional training, and educational outreach related to youth-focused resources, literature and librarianship.
 The Center’s mission is to facilitate the creation and dissemination of exemplary and progressive research and scholarship related to all aspects of children’s and young adult literature; media and resources for young (age 0-18) audiences; and youth services librarianship.

 In partnership with The Bulletin of the Center for Children’s Books—an authoritative analytic review journal—the Center aims to inspire and inform adults who connect young people with resources in person, in print, and online.
 The Center sponsors activities and hosts interdisciplinary research projects involving both theory and practice.
 In its dual role as research collection and educational community, the Center has national impact on the future of reading and readers.

 The Center for Children's Books (CCB) houses a non-circulating collection of more than 16,000 recent* and historically significant trade books for youth, birth through high school, plus review copies of nearly all trade books published in the U.S. in the current year.
 The CCB houses over 1,000 professional and reference books on the history and criticism of literature for youth, literature-based library and classroom programming, and storytelling.
 Although the collection is non-circulating, it is available for examination by scholars, teachers, librarians, students, and other educators.

 *reviewed by the Bulletin of the Center for Children's Books in the last 5-7 years

 - School of Information Sciences